RetICL: Sequential Retrieval of In-Context Examples with Reinforcement Learning: Methodology

 We now define the reward function for the MDP, which we break into two parts: a task-specific \textbf{goal} reward, and a supplementary \textbf{confidence} reward.
 We define the goal reward, $R^G$, simply as the output of $r$, as long as it can be formulated to return a scalar value.
-In the context of MWP solving, it is natural for $r$ to be binary, where it returns 1 when the generated solution results in a correct answer and returns -1 when the generated solution results in an incorrect answer, as is done in \citet{tab-mwp}.
-However, this reward function treats all correct solutions equally and all incorrect solutions equally, which can lead to suboptimal behavior since the model may have trouble distinguishing which correct solutions are better and which incorrect solutions are worse.
+In settings with definitive correct and incorrect answers, it is natural for $r$ to be binary, where it returns 1 when the generated solution results in a correct answer and -1 when the generated solution results in an incorrect answer.
+However, with chain-of-thought (CoT) prompting \cite{cot}, this reward function does not account for the reasoning strategy in the solution process that led to the final answer and thus cannot distinguish between sound and flawed logic.
 To address this issue, we introduce the confidence reward, $R^C$, which we define as the inverse perplexity of the generated solution assigned by the LLM, normalized to the range $[-1,1]$.
 We hypothesize that when an LLM generates a correct solution with high probability (low perplexity), it is likely that the model ``knew'' how to solve the problem, rather than getting it correct by guessing or using unsound reasoning to arrive at a final answer.
-Additionally, we hypothesize that when an LLM generates an incorrect solution with high probability, it may have sound reasoning overall but contain a small error, such as an incorrect calculation, that leads to an incorrect final answer.
-While we find that the confidence reward is helpful in improving accuracy, we do not perform further analyses to validate our hypotheses, and leave such investigations for future work.
+Additionally, we hypothesize that when an LLM generates an incorrect solution with high probability, it may have sound reasoning overall but contain a small error, such as an incorrect calculation.
+Recent works have also found that model confidence is predictive of downstream performance \cite{calibration, lmsknowwhattheyknow}.
 We define the final reward function to be the average of $R^G$ and $R^C$ at the final time step and 0 at all prior time steps.
-Formally,
+We formally define our reward function as

 where $\hat{y}$ is the generated solution, $g$ is a function that checks if two solutions have the same final answer, $\mathbb{I}$ is the indicator function, and $p_{\mathcal{M}}$ returns the probability assigned by the LLM.
-Next, we describe the retriever model which will define our policy, and how we train it using reinforcement learning.